 The masterclasses are aimed specifically at those who have been out of college for a minimum of three years & no longer have the crucial support that an educational environment provides, while they are trying to make it on their own.
 It is precisely at this point that Malcolm Martineau's masterclass provides an intensive week in their career when it would potentially benefit the participants most.
 Typically participants will spend up to eight or nine hours as a group in the studio per day.
 For the masterclass, participants are asked to prepare a MINIMUM of three songs in German and French and four in English plus others in a language of their choice.
 Plus one opera aria in a language of their choice.

 The only criteria that the applicants must meet is that they have been out of education for a minimum of three years.
 We encourage people to apply as duos if possible.
 The masterclasses are not open to students.
-There is no upper age limit & auditions are held in London on Saturday 4 November 2017.
+There is no upper age limit & auditions are held in the Music Studio in London on 4th November 2018 between 3-5pm.
 Those unable to attend are welcome to send audio files.

 Malcolm Martineau was born in Edinburgh and read music at St Catharine's College, Cambridge and studied at the Royal College of Music.
 He is recognised as one of the leading accompanists of his generation.
 He has worked with many of the world's greatest singers including Sir Thomas Allen, Dame Janet Baker, Olaf Bär, Barbara Bonney, Ian Bostridge, Angela Gheorghiu, Susan Graham, Thomas Hampson, Della Jones, Simon Keenlyside, Angelika Kirchschlager, Magdalena Kozena, Solveig Kringelborn, Jonathan Lemalu, Dame Felicity Lott, Christopher Maltman, Karita Mattila, Lisa Milne, Ann Murray, Anna Netrebko, Anne Sofie von Otter, Joan Rodgers, Amanda Roocroft, Michael Schade, Frederica von Stade, Sarah Walker and Bryn Terfel.